WEBSITE PRIVACY STATEMENT

 Lisburn & Castlereagh City Council use MailChimp as our marketing automation platform.
 MailChimp is an internationally based company and stores your data in the US.
 MailChimp is certified under the EU-US Privacy Shield framework.

-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
+If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Privacy Statement.

 If you use our services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.